-Though I bake cakes, neither a professional baker nor bake every other day, so sometimes even I face such problems.
+Though I bake CAKES but as I am neither a professional baker nor bake every other day, so sometimes even I face such problems.
 In that case, I first prefer to refer to this guide and trust me it helps me a lot.

 If you read it at one go you might find it confusing.
 Therefore, I suggest, you refer to your specific problem and thus rectify it.
-Also, a quick brush up is given at the end as to how to avoid ‘what went wrong’
+Also, a quick brush-up is given at the end as to how to avoid ‘what went wrong in baking‘

 Do remember the old idiom “Practice makes you perfect” So don’t lose heart if your cake does not come out right the first time.
 Think through the process with a cool mind and start again.

-- Too much liquid, baking powder or sugar; Or
+- Too much liquid, baking powder or sugar

 - Batter being beaten for too long thus incorporating excess air in the batter.

 - Too much baking powder or flour, Or

 - Cake tin too big in size, Or